Reviews You Can Rely On

 Credit: Clark Tate

 These Fiskars models will likely handle overstrikes better than any other option in the test and are thus excellent options for newer users.
 They all come equipped with a plastic sheath with an integrated handle.
 They each have a flimsy feeling plastic dial to lock them in place.
-These are the obvious weak point in the system, though we've yet to break one.
+These are the obvious weak points in the system, though we've yet to break one.
 The handle works well on all but the 36-inch long X27 Super Splitter — it's too tall to be carried vertically.

 axe - fiskars sheaths come with a convenient integrated handle, though the...